 This interceptor provides simple string-based search-and-replace functionality based on Java regular expressions.
 Backtracking / group capture is also available.
 This interceptor uses the same rules as in the Java Matcher.replaceAll() method.

+Default Description

-Property Name Default Description type The component type name has to be search_replace searchPattern - The pattern to search for and replace. replaceString The replacement string. charset UTF-8 The charset of the event body.
+The component type name has to be search_replace

+- The pattern to search for and replace.

+- The replacement string.

+UTF-8 The charset of the event body.
 Assumed by default to be UTF-8.

+- - -

 Example configuration: